Overview – Knowledge from Reason

 E.g. “this website exists” is true but it would be false in some other possible world where I didn’t make it E.g. “2+2=4” is true in every possible world – it must always be true

 A posteriori experience can only tell us about specific instances.
-For example, experience can tell us that adding these 2 apples to these 2 two apples gives us 4 apples.
+For example, experience can tell us that adding these 2 apples to these 2 two apples gives us 4 apples in this particular instance.

 But no amount of experience can tell us how things must be (because even if you add apples 100000 times, you never know what will happen the 100001st time).
 And yet we do know that it must always be true that “2+2=4”.
 We know that there will never be an instance where you add 2 apples to 2 apples and get 5 apples because “2+2=4” is a necessary truth.
-This knowledge can’t come from experience, though, because experience only tells us how things are, not how they must be.

 Problems